Random Toric Surfaces and a Threshold for Smoothness: Geometry of Fixed Height Fans

 \end{proof}

-\begin{lem} $\Sigma_h$ is smooth. \end{lem} \begin{proof} Recall that by Proposition~11.1.2 in \cite{torvar} it suffices to check smoothness on fixed points.
+\begin{lem} $\Sigma_h$ is smooth. \end{lem} \begin{proof} Recall that by Proposition~11.1.2 in \cite{torvar} it suffices to check that the variety is smooth at each of the torus fixed points.
 Furthermore, by Proposition~1.2.16 in \cite{torvar}, we can phrase smoothness as the area of the fundamental parallelogram formed by the two vectors corresponding to the rays forming the fans.
 By Pick's Theorem, this parallelogram has area $1$ if and only if the triangle formed by its fundamental rays contains no lattice points aside from the verticies.

 Now take a cone $\sigma$ formed by rays $\rho,\tau$.
 Suppose there existed some non-zero lattice point in the triangle formed by $u_{\rho}$ and $u_{\tau}$.
 Let this lattice point be $v$; since $v$ is in the triangle formed by $u_{\rho}$ and $u_{\tau}$, it is clear that $\left|v\right|<max\{|u_{\rho}|,|u_{\tau}|\}\leq h$.
 Consider the ray $\gamma = span(v)$.
 Since $\left|\gamma\right|\leq h$, $\gamma$ must be in the fan $\Sigma$.
 But by construction $\gamma\subset \sigma$. so $\gamma$ must be one of the two boundary rays.
 Thus the only lattice points on the triangle are $u_{\rho}$, $u_{\tau}$, and $0$.
 Thus every cone in $\Sigma_h$ is smooth which implies $\Sigma_h$ is smooth.